 The purpose of the Gold Coast Hospital and Health Service HREC, in accordance with the National Statement, is to ensure that all human research is conducted in an ethical manner.
-The HREC may obtain expert opinion to provide scientific/technical assessment of research protocols, evaluation of research studies and compliance with regulatory requirements.
+The HREC may obtain expert opinion to provide research protocol scientific/technical assessment, research study evaluation, and compliance with regulatory requirements.

-The scope of the HREC responsibilities is set out in the Terms of Reference.
+The HREC responsibility scope is set out in the Terms of Reference.

 (a) a chairperson, with suitable experience, whose other responsibilities will not impair the HREC’s capacity to carry out its obligations under this National Statement

 (b) at least two lay people, one man and one woman, who have no affiliation with the institution and do not currently engage in medical, scientific, legal or academic work

 (c) at least one person with knowledge of, and current experience in, the professional care, counselling or treatment of people; for example, a nurse or allied health professional